Lessons learned from years of trying to control AWS costs

 Recently we’ve been thinking a lot about why companies are leaving the cloud and going back to owning or renting their own hardware.
 It might sound like a step backwards, but the business sense often stacks up.

-We’ve already written a bit about what’s attracting people away from the cloud - namely, grunty servers that don’t cost a lot and offer incredible performance.
-Today you can pay a low, fixed price to access entire, dedicated machines with CPUs and storage that would have been unimaginable a few years ago.
+We’ve already written about what’s attracting people away from the cloud - namely, grunty servers that don’t cost a lot and which offer incredible performance.
+Today you can pay a low, fixed price to access entire Dedicated Servers with CPUs and storage that would have been unimaginable a few years ago.
+Or you could choose a High Performance Virtual Server, built on technology that has swept away older VPS benchmarks.

 There are also push factors at play.
 Things about “the cloud” that businesses don’t like.
 Cost, mostly.
 For leaders like David Heinemeier Hansson, co-founder of 37signals, this included “our disappointment over not being able to operate the [cloud] system with materially less staff" than running their own hardware.
 If cloud services don’t lower your DevOps costs, then they need to lower your infrastructure costs instead.
 After all, on-demand computing’s big promise is efficiency, right?